Police Frequently Asked Questions

 The North Londonderry Township Police Department currently does not have certified officers to install and inspect child safety seats.
 Click the link for a list of opens in a new windownearby inspection stations.

 We do provide residential house checks for North Londonderry Township residents who are away from home.
 The security checks are contingent on call volume and manpower limitations.
-We make no promises in regards to how often your home will be inspected, although, as a general practice our patrol officers attempt to inspect each home at least once every 24 hours.
+We make no promises how often your home will be inspected.
+However, as a general practice our patrol officers attempt to inspect each home at least once every 24 hours.

 The rules for Disability Parking Placards and Plates are dictated by The Pennsylvania Department of Transportation.
 You can find the appropriate information by visiting PennDOT – Persons with Disability Parking Placards.

 The North Londonderry Township Police Department does not accept payments for issued traffic and/or non-traffic citations.
-All citations are issued through the following office:
+All citations are issued through:

 Magisterial District Judge